superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 App->App:Number mapping lookup
 ```

-Now you know the phone number making the call and the virtual number of the recipient, reverse map the inbound virtual number to the outbound real phone number.

 The call direction can be identified as:

 * The `from` number is UserA real number and the `to` number is UserB virtual number